Fennel Apple Cabbage Slaw Recipe

 Instructions

-• Use a mandoline or sharp knife to thinly slice the fennel bulbs and remove the fronds for garnish.
-Set aside.
+• Thinly slice the fennel bulbs and add them to the bowl.
+Reserve the fennel fronds for garnish.

 Notes